 Those who prefer to shop eco-friendly or organic should look out for synthetic materials, chemical additives, and harmful farming or manufacturing practices.
 Fortunately, there are many natural and sustainable bed sheets on the market made with materials such as bamboo, hemp, and silk.

 To ensure a textile contains natural, safe materials and that the manufacturers follow responsible, eco-friendly production practices, look for certifications from third-party organizations you trust.
 A few product standards with strict requirements include:

 Tempting as it may be to skip laundry day, you need to keep your sleep environment clean to protect your skin and immune system.
 However, some luxury sheets are hand wash or dry clean only, so they may not fit a busy lifestyle.

 Ten factors may seem like a lot to consider when shopping for new bed sheets, but it's worth it.
-Doing a little bit of online research before making a purchase will help you choose the perfect product for better sleep, and in turn, better days.
+Doing a little bit of online research before making a purchase will help you choose the perfect bedding types for better sleep, and in turn, better days.

 But before you start comparison shopping, you may want to review the following misconceptions that shoppers often have when looking for new sheets.